 Changes to immigration from 1 January

-How you hire from the EU will change
+How you hire from the EU changed on 1 January.

 Find out what you need to do as a business if you hire or are planning to hire employees from the EU.
-What are the changes to immigration from 1 January?
+What are the new changes to immigration?

 The new points-based system